MirrorNetworking/Mirror/doc/articles/Concepts/Authentication.md

 Similar to the implementation of Transports in Mirror, the base Authenticator is an abstract class, so to make your own custom Authenticator, you can just create a new script in your project (not in the Mirror folders) that inherits from Authenticator and implements the minimal requirements:

--   You **must** implement **all** of the overrides shown above, even if one of them might be empty as in the Basic Authenticator example below.
+-   You **must** implement **all** of the overrides shown above, even if some of them might be empty.

 -   `ServerInitialize` and `ClientInitialize` are the appropriate methods to register server and client messages and their handlers.
 They're called from StartServer/StartHost, and StartClient, respectively.
-Return true for both to have internal events wired up correctly.

 -   When a client is authenticated to your satisfaction, you **must** set the `isAuthenticated` flag on the `NetworkConnection` to true on **both** the server and client